rakibgithub21/Volunteer_venu-client_site/README.md

 ## About
 Volunteer Veue is a platform designed to connect volunteers with meaningful opportunities to give back to their communities.

-## About
-Volunteer Veue is a platform designed to connect volunteers with meaningful opportunities to give back to their communities.

-# Volunteer Management Platform
+# Volunteer Management Platform Features

 ## User Authentication and Profile Management